How to build a churn prediction model that actually works

 To maximize the effectiveness of your retention campaigns, a relevant intervention is the key.
 But to be relevant to each customer, it’s crucial to understand why a customer is at risk.

 If you want your retention campaigns to be as effective as possible, it’s crucial to understand why a customer is at risk.
+Never lose a root cause customer analysis out of sight.

 Imagine for instance that you’re totally fed up with your telecom provider because of recurring network issues.
 Calling them with a discount will be like throwing gas on a fire.
 A friendly customer support agent pro-actively offering you a solution for your network problems on the other hand, will work like a charm!